Dependent Personality Disorder Counseling in Sterling, VA

 - Psychodynamic therapy: This therapy is a long-term commitment, but it has a proven record of results treating dependent personality disorder.
 It explores how the dependency formed and the effects it has had one a client’s psyche.

-Appointments at Thriveworks Sterling
+Appointments at Thriveworks Sterling with Counselors and Psychologists

 If you or someone you love is battling dependency, you do not have to fight alone.
 Thriveworks Sterling has appointments available, and our therapists and counselors treat dependent personality disorder.
 When you contact our office, you may be meeting with your therapist the following day.
 Let’s get started.
 Call Thriveworks Sterling today.